JeffGoderie/delftswa.github.io/chapters/tribler/index.md

 These inconsistencies occur due to the lack of development guidelines.
 The [development pointers](https://github.com/Tribler/tribler/wiki/Tribler-Development-Pointers) for new developers are outdated, and provide no guidelines on design.
 This adds to the belief that Tribler's management currently values functionality over maintainability and consistency.
 The lack of guidelines could, in the long run, have negative effects on maintainability and attracting new developers.

 ###Standardization of Testing
 Rozanski and Woods state that standardization of testing, including technologies and conventions, helps in ensuring a consistent approach to testing and speeds up the testing process.
-In Tribler, there is no definite standarization, but any new feature has to come with its corresponding tests, and these have to pass for the new attribute to be accepted.
+In Tribler, there is no definite standarization, but any new feature has to come with its corresponding tests, and these have to pass for the new attribute in order to be accepted.

 #Maintainability
 Now that we have provided a better insight into the structure of Tribler's code base, we can move on to software metrics.
 We will define metrics to determine to the status of Tribler's maintainability, and how it can be improved.